AppForce1/do-ios.com/src/content/agenda/2024-workshop-drinks.md

 date: "2024-11-12"
 time: "17:00"
 type: "Drinks"
-summary: "At the end of the workshop all attendees, Donny, Joshua, and Jeroen will have a drink together."
+summary: "At the end of the workshop all attendees, Donny, Joannis, and Jeroen will have a drink together."
 ---

 On the 2th floor, in the NEMO Science Museum Cafe.